Thai Meethu Sathiyam: Production

-In the late 1960s, Sandow M. M. A. Chinnappa Thevar had planned to produce a film starring M. G. Ramachandran, titled Marupiravi; however, Ramachandran was unwell at that time, as well as involved in a legal case, resulting in the film being shelved.
-Thevar later revived the film in the late 1970s with a new title, Thai Meethu Sathiyam, but as Ramachandran had retired from acting after becoming the chief minister of Tamil Nadu, Rajinikanth was instead cast.
+In the late 1960s, Sandow M. M. A. Chinnappa Thevar had planned to produce a film starring M. G. Ramachandran, titled Marupiravi; however, as Ramachandran was unwell at that time, as well as involved in a legal case, resulting in the film being shelved.
+Thevar later revived the film in the late 1970s with a new title, Thai Meethu Sathiyam, but as Ramachandran had retired from acting after becoming the Chief Minister of Tamil Nadu, Rajinikanth was instead cast.
 The film, directed by R. Thyagarajan, was Rajinikanth's first film in the Western genre, and the plot took inspiration from several Curry Westerns starring Jaishankar.
 It was the last film produced by Thevar to be released; he died on 8 September when the film was still in production.
+Cinematography was handled by V. Ramamurthy and editing by M. G. Balu Rao.

 Themes

 Thai Meethu Sathiyam deals with one of the most recurrent themes in Tamil cinema: revenge.
 Like most Thyagarajan films, this has an animal playing a prominent character.
 The Economic Times likened the relationship between Babu and his dog Ramu to that of Wallace and Gromit.